Sakura Genesis 2017: Reception

 Following the event, Dave Meltzer of the Wrestling Observer Newsletter called Okada's first months of 2017, which included singles matches with Kenny Omega, Minoru Suzuki, Tiger Mask W and Katsuyori Shibata, "on par with any first four plus months of anyone you'll see", adding that "[t]he big take on all this is Okada has won every match clean, and in every case, the loser has gotten over more just by being in the match".
 Meltzer also praised Tetsuya Naito and the booking around the match between Los Ingobernables de Japón and Taguchi Japan, stating that Juice Robinson was made a star in one night.
 Meltzer later gave the main event a full five-star rating.
 The main event also finished first in the 2017 Voices of Wrestling Match of the Year poll.

 Aftermath

 During the main event, Katsuyori Shibata delivered a headbutt, which was described as "nasty" and split his head open.
 After the match, Shibata collapsed backstage and was rushed to a hospital, where it was discovered that he had a subdural hematoma, which required emergency surgery.
 During the incident, Shibata also experienced some paralysis on his right side.
 On April 13, Dave Meltzer reported that it was believed that Shibata would never be cleared to wrestle again.
 Shibata made an emotional surprise appearance at the 2017 G1 Climax finals on August 13, walking to the ring and simply stating "I am alive.
 That is all".

 He was described as looking smaller, but healthy.

 His recovery to the level he had gotten was described as a miracle, but it was still believed he would never wrestle again.

+At the G1 Climax 31 finals on October 21, 2021, Shibata had an unannounced 5-minute UWF Rules exhibition match with Zack Sabre Jr. which ended in a time limit draw.

+His first official wrestling match after the injury took place at Wrestle Kingdom 16 on January 4, 2022, nearly five years after his injury.